 Our Social Impact

 As a long standing organisation with over 200 employees, we believe we have the opportunity to make significant positive social impact, enabling our employees to live more fulfilled lives in a culture of inclusion, diversity and excellence.
-Our Social Impact Report tells the story of the ways in which we are using our inputs and activities to lead to outputs, outcomes and impacts in the lives of our beneficiaries.
+Our Altus Enterprises Social Impact Report tells the story of the ways in which we are using our inputs and activities to lead to outputs, outcomes and impacts in the lives of our beneficiaries.
 See below for some of our quantitative results.

 Our Leadership Team

 We have a highly skilled and passionate leadership team that oversees the smooth functioning of Altus Enterprises.

 Altus Enterprises is a subsidiary of The Elevator Group, an incorporated society and registered charity.
 The Elevator Group Board is responsible for the governance and performance of Altus Enterprises and comprises leaders in various business disciplines who have a wealth of experience and a passion for helping people with disabilities.